Day the Fourth: Badger::Exporter

 1;

-familiar (albeit slightly different).
-Instead of using Exporter as a base class we use Badger::Exporter, and instead of
+If you've ever used the Exporter module then you'll find this example reassuringly familiar (albeit slightly different).
+Instead of using Exporter as a base class we use Badger::Exporter, and instead of defining @EXPORT, @EXPORT_OK and %EXPORT_TAGS we use $EXPORT_ALL, $EXPORT_ANY and $EXPORT_TAGS.

-into your code, using either the individual symbol names or the name of
+You can now use Your::Constants module to load constants into your code, using either the individual symbol names or the name of the tag set group.

-# either use Your::Constants 'TRUE FALSE VOLUME'; # or use Your::Constants ':truth VOLUME';
+use Your::Constants 'TRUE FALSE VOLUME';

 Badger::Exporter also defines class methods that allow you declare your exports without having to worry about the underlying package variables.